kubawajs/nursery-nav/README.md

 * [x] "Back" button on institution details does not remember parameters of previous page
 * [x] City and voivodeship filters not selected based on query parameter
-* [ ] Price is not visible in mobile view when "Brak wolnych miejsc" chip is displayed
+* [x] Price is not visible in mobile view when "Brak wolnych miejsc" chip is displayed
 * [ ] City dropdown is not filtered based on voivodeship
+* [ ] Voivodeship is not automatically selected on city dropdown change

 ## Data source